Therapeutic Yoga and Mindfulness: Exploring Self-Care and Resiliency

 with Shirley Telles, Ph.D., M.Phil. and M. Mala Cunningham, Ph.D., C-IAYT

 January 25 - 27, 2019

 Self-care and resiliency are important concepts for successfully navigating our lives.
 Therapeutic Yoga and mindfulness offer powerful tools for managing stress, trauma, relationships, work, and personal life.
-Using an integrative approach, this workshop will provide you with practical tools for increasing self-confidence, dealing with disappointments, managing challenges, and successfully navigating into higher levels of self-care and resiliency.
+Using an integrative approach, this workshop will provide you with practical tools for increasing self-confidence, decreasing stress, self-regulating, dealing with adversity and disappointments, managing challenges, and successfully navigating into higher levels of self-care and resiliency.

 - A review of stress, neuroscience, and the mind

 - Insight into how the mind works and how a lack of self-care impacts on our neurobiology

 - Powerful tools and formulas for increasing self-care and resiliency